Crime gang snared by hidden DNA on gun

 One, a Sig Sauer pistol, was stolen during a housebreaking in Switzerland.

-None have yet been linked to any shootings in the UK but many have had replacement barrels fitted to give them a different ballistic signature from the original weapon.
+None of them has yet been linked to any shootings in the UK but many have had replacement barrels fitted to give them a different ballistic signature from the original weapon.

 That means, in theory, they could have been used before the barrels were replaced.